Skip to content

 The History of Wabi-Sabi Aesthetics

-Wabi-sabi is a Japanese aesthetic concept with deep roots in Zen Buddhism.
-It emerged in the 15th century as a reaction to the ornate styles of the time.
-The term 'wabi' originally meant poverty or simplicity.
+Wabi-sabi is a Japanese concept with deep roots in Zen Buddhism.
+It emerged in the 15th century as a response to ornate design styles.
+The term 'wabi' originally meant simplicity or poverty.
 'Sabi' referred to the passage of time and weathering.

 Over time, these ideas evolved.
 They came to represent beauty found in imperfection and transience.
 Wabi-sabi embraces the natural cycle of growth, decay, and death.
 It finds beauty in things that are imperfect, incomplete, or impermanent.